Anxiety and Panic Disorder in Teens

 Teen anxiety is a common mental health struggle caused by constant worrying, stress, and fear.
 All teens experience anxiety at times, such as before taking a test or trying to make new friends.
 Although, some experience it more severely and frequently than others.
 And while anxiety affects people of all ages, teenagers struggle with it the most.
 There are numerous anxiety disorders.
 Yet, in general, they all involve excessive worry, fear, nervousness, and/or dread.
-This affects mental health, wellbeing, and daily functioning.
+This affects mental health, well-being, and daily functioning.

 Teenagers with generalized anxiety disorder experience overwhelming worry disproportionate to the situation or event.
 Teens with GAD also tend to have fears about the future.